3 Potent Examples of a Real Estate Letter to Potential Sellers

 SEE ALSO: WHY HANDWRITTEN MAIL IS THE BEST WAY TO MAKE AN IMPACT WITH YOUR CUSTOMERS

 This is a critical point.
-Real estate prospecting letters work when they feel like they’ve been written specifically for the prospect.
-When this is the case the letter feels more like the beginning of a conversation and less like a sales tactic.
-And the best way to deliver a personalized sales letter is to handwrite it.
+Real estate prospecting letters work when they feel written specifically for the homeowner.
+When done right, the message feels like the beginning of a conversation rather than a sales pitch.
+For a local real estate professional, handwriting turns a standard outreach message into a golden letter that feels intentional, personal, and relevant in today’s market.

 If you’re a new real estate agent it can be helpful to get the word out to your warm market, those people you know well.
 You already have a base of trust established with them so they can be a helpful resource, both as prospective sellers and for word-of-mouth advertising